-1.5.
-System boundaries
+1.5 System boundaries

-In line with Swisscom's Annual Report and Sustainability Report 2020, the system boundaries for the greenhouse gas inventory are the fully consolidated companies in Switzerland (i.e. consolidated from a shareholding of 50% or higher; see Sustainability Report 2020, "Scope of the report" and Annual Report Note 5.4, Group companies in Switzerland).
+In line with Swisscom's Annual Report and Sustainability Report 2021, the system boundaries for the greenhouse gas inventory are defined by the fully consolidated companies in Switzerland (i.e. consolidated from a shareholding of 50% or higher; see Sustainability Report 2021, 'Scope of the report', and Annual Report Note 5.4, Group companies in Switzerland).
 All Group companies domiciled abroad and investments in associates and joint ventures are not included in the scope, with the exception of Fastweb.
-The investment in the Cinetrade Group is not included in the scope of the report either.
+The investment in blue Entertainment Ltd is not included in the scope of the report either.

-These operational boundaries include direct greenhouse gas emissions (Scope 1), indirect greenhouse gas emissions generated by the purchase of energy (electricity and district heating, Scope 2) and other indirect emissions from upstream and downstream activities (Scope 3).
+These operational boundaries include direct greenhouse gas emissions (Scope 1) and indirect greenhouse gas emissions generated by the purchase of energy (electricity and district heating, Scope 2); also included are other indirect emissions from upstream and downstream activities (Scope 3).